Aug. 9, 2006 -- America's babies are chubbier than they used to be, according to a new study.

 The children's height and weight were recorded at doctor's visits.

-researchers noted only one set of measurements for each child per year, to avoid skewing the data.
+Babies and kids typically see doctors fairly often for routine checkups.
+The researchers noted only one set of measurements for each child per year, to avoid skewing the data.

 Here are the results for kids younger than 6 years, including babies: